dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Deadlock Detector
 -----------------
-The Lock Manager contains a simple Deadlock Detector implemented which is based upon algorithm described in the book Transaction Processing:
+The Lock Manager contains a simple Deadlock Detector implemented which is based upon algorithm described in [JGRAY]_.
+The deadlock detector runs in a background thread, periodically waking up to check for deadlocks.
+When a deadlock is detected, one of the transactions (chosen arbitrarily) is aborted.
-Concepts and Techniques, by Jim Gray and Andreas Reuter.

 ============
 Page Manager